 Network Rail is creating a more customer-focused, service driven organisation that puts passengers first.
-We will continue to work towards providing an accessible public transport system, which gives disabled people equal opportunities to travel.
+We will provide an accessible public transport system, which gives disabled people equal opportunities to travel.
 Across our managed stations, Network Rail considers accessibility issues and plans how we meet disabled people's needs.